AdobeDocs/experience-manager-64.en/help/communities/using/essentials-comments.md

 Pagination and the use of URLs for caching and linking require that the URL be unique per comment system.
 Therefore, only one instance of a comment system is allowed per page.

 Other features already include the comment system.
-These are :
+These are:

 * [Blog](../../communities/using/blog-developer-basics.md)
 * [Calendar](../../communities/using/calendar-basics-for-developers.md)